 – Top one for the Turbo Boost feature.

-- Middle ones to change settings power of the TCU display.
+– Middle ones to change the settings power of the TCU display.

 – Lower one is the walk-assist mode.

-Note that the turbo boost button will give you immediate access to the maximum power the motor can give, no matter your current assistant level.
+Note that the turbo boost button will give you immediate access to the maximum power the motor can provide, no matter your current assistant level.

 The manufacturer indicates that one of the modes is “off”.
-I don’t know about you but for me this is not an assistance mode.
-Simply, there is no motor power what so ever offered.
+I don’t know about you, but this is not an assistance mode for me.
+Simply, there is no motor power whatsoever offered.

 – Eco: 35% for cruising along the road.